JulianEducation/CommandLineBasics/shell.md

 python3 --version
 ```

-These long options are also generally optional, and often, as is the case with `python3 --version`, there is a single-character shorter version of the argument which is functionally equivalent and shorter to type but harder to remember.
+These long options are also generally optional and can be passed in any order in the command line.
+Often, as is the case with `python3 --version`, there is a single-character shorter version of the argument which is functionally equivalent and shorter to type but harder to remember.

 Options like `--version` and `--help` are common across many programs, so you often can try running `someprogram --help` when trying to learn how to use a new program.